Pelagicore/meta-bistro/README.md

 # meta-bistro

-A layer to provide IVI related functionality in an OpenEmbedded Linux system.
+A Yocto/OpenEmbedded layer that provides IVI related functionality in an OpenEmbedded Linux system.

+This layer aggregates original IVI related software recipes for software components developed by Pelagicore.
+In addition, the layer contains appendments to other open source Yocto/OpenEmbedded layer recipes that are relevant for the aforementioned functionality.

 ## Dependencies